-Now infrared light sounds like a new thing, however it’s something that you experience everyday and you would be rather cold without it.
+Now infrared light sounds like a new thing, however, it’s something that you experience everyday and you would be rather cold without it.
 We humans can actually feel infrared light as heat.
-You are constantly emitting thing infrared light from you’re body and into your surroundings.
-When you put on a jacket, you can trap them in for a bit, but they will eventually come out, depending on the thickness of the jacket and how cold it is outside.
+You are constantly emitting infrared light from you’re body and into your surroundings.
+When you put on a jacket, you can trap the light in for a bit, but the infrared light will eventually “leak out”, depending on the thickness of the jacket and how cold it is outside.

 Visible light can be broken up into 3 main colours that we can see with our eyes.
 They are Red, Green and Blue (RGB).
 Right now as you look at this monitor, you are experiencing black text on a “white” background.
 However, what is really happening is the black is missing light and the “white” is only made of RGB.

 If you look at the following colours on your screen with a drop of water on it you may just catch a glimpse of them for yourself